Coronavirus updates ×

 Since we went into lockdown, we have followed government advice closely, reducing our repairs service to emergency repairs only.
 This has led to a large backlog of repairs to catch up on over the coming months.

-We are working with our contractors to prioritise repairs and clear the 2843 repairs we have in our backlog.
-It will take us longer than normal to carry out your repair.
+We are working with our contractors to prioritise repairs and clear the backlog.
+On top of this backlog we are also experiencing an increased number of new repairs each week.
+We are working as quickly as possible to carry out repairs, but it is taking us longer than normal to do them.
 At this stage we are unable to give a timescale as to how quickly your repair will be carried out.

 When we carry out your repair, we’ll need to work in line with government guidance on social distancing, which means some jobs might take longer to complete than usual.